-JB NICHOLAS IS AN EX-OFFENDER TURNED REPORTER, PHOTOJOURNALIST, CRIMINAL JUSTICE CONSULTANT AND PUBLIC SPEAKER BASED IN NEW YORK CITY, WITH PARTICULAR EXPERTISE COVERING CRIME, COURTS, BREAKING NEWS, PRISONS, OUTLAWS AND THE FIRST AMENDMENT.
+JB NICHOLAS IS AN EX-OFFENDER TURNED REPORTER AND PHOTOJOURNALIST BASED IN NEW YORK CITY, PRIMARILY COVERING CRIME, COURTS, COPS, PRISONS AND BREAKING NEWS.
+WHEN HE HAS TO, HE DEFENDS HIS RIGHT TO DO HIS JOB AND THE FIRST AMENDMENT.

-Among his reports was an account detailing how the New York State prison system, in effect, killed a mentally-ill juvenile offender named Benjamin Van Zant; that report and two follow-up reports helped spur legislation raising the age of criminal responsibility in New York to 18.
+His reporting includes an account detailing how the New York State courts and prison system killed a mentally-ill juvenile offender named Benjamin Van Zant; that and two reports on reform efforts helped spur legislation raising the age of criminal responsibility in New York to 18.

-For the Village Voice, his reporting revealed that New York City was building a new $1 billion jail on Rikers Island, at the same time advocates were pushing for its closure -- work on the new jail was halted upon the publication of his report in the Voice, and the new jail was eventually cancelled.
+He also revealed that New York City was building a new $1 billion jail on Rikers Island, at the same time advocates were pushing for its closure -- work on the new jail was halted upon the publication of the report, and the new jail was eventually cancelled.

-JB Nicholas's focus on crime and the criminal justice system is no accident -- he himself was incarcerated from November 1990 until July 2003, and was closely supervised on parole until 2009.
+JB Nicholas's focus on the criminal justice system is no accident -- he was incarcerated from November 1990 until July 2003.

-Besides covering these subjects, he has reported on environmental groups' successful opposition to "glamping" -- luxury camping -- on state-owned land in the Adirondack Forest Preserve, fracking in Pennsylvania, Confederate icons on public display in the U.S. Capital and in the Bronx, as well as bike messengers' battle against Uber's courier service.
+Besides cops, courts and prisons, he has covered environmental groups' successful opposition to "glamping" -- luxury camping -- on public-owned wilderness in the Adirondack Forest Preserve, fracking in Pennsylvania, Confederate icons on public display in the U.S. Capital and in the Bronx, as well as bike messengers' battle against Uber's courier service.